 The usual starting dose is 10 mg, taken once a day.
 This dose may be increased to 40 mg daily.

 Heart failure

 The usual starting dose is 10 mg, taken once a day.
-This dose may be increased to 40 mg daily.
+This dose may be increased to 40 mg day.
+The maintenance dose will depend on your kidney function.

 Patients with reduced kidney function